avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ### Suitable migration mechanisms
 - Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
 This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
 Additionally, it would require the introduction of security policy to allow to switch the validation from one signature to the other, if needed.
 These modifications to the protocols, and introduction of additional policies will not be easily attainable due to the interdependencies of protocols and might come at a detriment of interoperability especially cross-vendor interoperability.
-- Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
+- Composite Signatures - Similar to multiple signatures but may only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
 It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically been used.
 In the use case at hand, this would be the best fit, because it would require no modifications of industrial protocol, which are usually harder to update.

 ## Software update
 TBD